sauravraiguru/CICDLab/README.md

 * Deploy the image to Kubernetes cluster.

-1. Go to your [kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters) and select your cluster name. for example: `mycluster` here
+1. Go to your [kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters) and select your cluster name. for example: `mycluster` here.
 After this click on `DevOps` tab, to setup the pipeline.
  ![kube-devops](img/kube-devops.png)